Finance Requirements

 IV.
 Summer Research Papers

 All students in all years are expected to complete a research paper over the summer, and present this paper in the Fall quarter.
 A draft of this research paper should be submitted by the end of September to the field liaison.
 Students can continue to work on and improve their paper up to their presentation.
+Presentations of summer research will always be viewed as research in progress.

-In all years after the first year, the summer research paper should be a well-developed research paper.
+In all years after the second year, the summer research paper should be a well-developed research paper.
 (Well-developed does not mean completed – research is always presented as work in progress.
 Rather, it means that the work shows enough progress and development to merit a seminar presentation.)
 Students will then present their papers to the overall Finance faculty and PhD student body in scheduled talks over the Fall quarter.
 Student presentations will typically be 45 minutes, save for job market paper presentations, which will be a full hour and a half.

-A passing grade on the paper at the end of the second year is one requirement for admission to candidacy.
 More generally, these presentations throughout all years will be a primary manner that faculty who are not advising the student become familiar with the student’s work, and will play a crucial role in the assessment of the student’s academic progress.

 V. Field Exam